aeon0/SomeSense-Visu/README.md

 ## TODO
 - Select IP to connect to on the interface and ability to disconnect and connect to different IP on the fly
+- Compare interface version from TCP packages with the internal one and visualize in case there is a missmatch